bskinn/h5cube-spec/doc/source/cubeformat.rst

     This field comprises one or more rows of integers, representing identifiers associated with multiple ``{DATA}`` values at each voxel, with a total of :math:`m+1` values present.
-The most common meaning of these identifiers is orbital indices.
-The first value MUST be equal to :math:`m`, to indicate the length of the rest of the list.
-Each remaining value may be any integer, with the constraint that there SHOULD NOT
+The most common meaning of these identifiers is orbital indices, in CUBE files containing wavefunction data.
+    The first value MUST be positive and equal to :math:`m`, to indicate the length of the rest of the list.
+Each of these :math:`m` values may be any integer, with the constraint that all values SHOULD be unique.
-    be any repeated integers among the second through final elements of the list, inclusive.
-All values in this field SHOULD be non-negative; unpredictable behavior may result in some applications if negative integers are provided, especially for the first value.
+    Further, all :math:`m` values SHOULD be non-negative, as unpredictable behavior may result in some applications if negative integers are provided.

 .. _cubeformat-DATA: